adamw/veripacks/README.md

 What's next?
 ------------

-* allow exporting none/some/all subpackages, along with exporting none/some/all classes
 * add support for importing:
   * specify that a package can only be used if explicitly imported using a `@RequiresImport` annotation
   * support an `@Import` annotation to specify classes from which packages can be used in a package
 * allow to specify which classes/subpackages are exported in a separate file
+* IDE support

-The last two points will allow to constrain usage of external libraries.
+The first two points will allow to constrain usage of external libraries.
 For example, if using Hibernate, we could specify that only classes from the `org.hibernate` package should be accessible, while classes from `org.hibernate.internal` - not.
 Furthermore, by specifying that Hibernate needs to be explicitly imported, we could verify that only packages that contain a `@Import("org.hibernate")` can access the Hibernate classes.